Reading aloud doesn’t have to be a chore! These tips can help you and your children be more engaged and enjoy reading time

 Give them something to do with their hands.

 Parents and teachers alike are beginning to see the benefit of allowing our kids to have something to do while they listen.
 Some children need nothing more than an apple to munch on.
-Others can focus and comprehend what’s being read significantly better when they’re hands are completely engaged in something else such as building legos or drawing pictures.
+Others can focus and comprehend what’s being read significantly better when their hands are completely engaged in something else such as building legos or drawing pictures.
 Choose some activities that are only for read-aloud time to encourage their excitement.
 Here are some examples:

 -Paper and pencils